 What the hell is shishliki anyway?
 The name might be a bit goofy, but I'm convinced it's the easiest way to pack huge flavour with next to no effort or ingredients!
 This simplicity lends itself well to backpackers and rail-riding hobos alike.

-Shishliki is a dish of Russian origin – its translation being "marinated meat."
+‘Shishliki’ is a dish of Russian origin that means ‘marinated meat’, roughly translated.
 It is popular in my home area around east-central Saskatchewan, and particularly in Kamsack.
-It is traditionally made with lamb, but equally delicious with chicken, pork, or beef.
+It is traditionally made with lamb, but is equally delicious with chicken, pork, or beef.

 At its most basic, all you need is:

 Chicken thighs, boneless lamb shoulder or leg, or pork shoulder cut into 1 ½ inch cubes

 Large onions (most of the flavor comes from onions I find)